|

 • Cultural Conditioning Deepens With Age

-• The older we get, the harder it is to step outside the conventions of our culture
+• The older, the harder it is to step outside conventions of culture

 • Ways of thinking solidify over time